Welcome To Our Club Web Site!

 The Noon Lions help support Iowa's Camp Hertko Hollow for young children with diabetes.

 Community service activities include ringing the bell for the Salvation Army, serving meals at the Community Kitchen, collecting gently used prescription and non-prescription eyeglasses and subnglasses to distribute to developing countries, and providing a popcorn machine for the Muse Norris Youth Softball Complex in Mason City.

 Our largets event is the annual chili supper, held in the lobby of the Mason City High School at the last home football game of the season.
-Recent fundraisers included a progressive cocktail party in 2006, and a progressive international dinner in 2007, both hosted in members' homes.

 As a member of the Noon Lions Club, you will have the ability to make a difference in this community.
 Our club provides members with project management assistance, leadership training, personal development opportunities and organizing fundraising programs.
 Being a Lion empowers you to help others in a way that no one person could do alone.
 Now more than ever, individuals with vision problems, our youth, the disadvantaged, our environment, and our seniors need your help.
 You can make a difference.
 By participating in our local Lions Club, you can help meet these pressing needs in our community and around the world.